How to save for a house deposit

 Be wary of schemes that seem too good to be true.
 A good rule of thumb is whether your grandparents would understand it.
 If they wouldn't, it is probably too risky for your house deposit.

-As well as the interest rate you'll expect to receive, consider how liquid the investment is.
-Can you get your money out quickly when its needed?
+Also, think about how liquid the investment is.
+Can you get your money out quickly when it's needed?

 Things to do while you save